adap/flower/examples/vertical-fl/README.md

 not just based on its own data but also leveraging insights from the entire network's data.

+We do not need to return parameters here because updates are completed locally in VFL.
+But the server should still send the gradients back to all clients to let them continue the back prop and update their local model.
+In Flower, the parameters returned by `aggregate_fit` will be stored and sent to `Client.evaluate` via `configure_fit`.
+So we take advantage of this and return our gradients in `aggregate_fit` so that they'll be sent to `Client.evaluate` as `parameters`.
+That's also why we can obtain gradients from the `parameters` argument in `Client.evaluate` (see next section).

 The last thing we have to do is to redefine the `aggregate_evaluate` function to disable distributed evaluation (as the clients do not hold any labels to test their local models).